-Couscous is prepared every week in many Moroccan homes, and the presentation shown here, couscous with seven vegetables, is one of the most popular releases.
-Lamb, beef or chicken are cooked with a variety of vegetables, then put on a staggering pile of steamed couscous.
+Couscous is prepared every week in many Moroccan homes, and the presentation is shown here, couscous with seven vegetables, which is one of the most popular releases.
+Lamb, beef, or chicken are cooked with a variety of vegetables, then put on a staggering pile of steamed couscous.
 As with many other Moroccan dishes, everyone gathers to eat from a large common dish.

 Not in vegetables?
 Then you may want to try couscous with caramelized onions and raisins.

 The preferred way to start the meal is zalouk and bread.
 To be honest, I can eat this as a meal on its own – it’s really delicious.